A car expense for income tax purposes is a loss or outgoing to do with a car, including operating costs and depreciation.

 - what happens when a car is sold

-(1) the substantiation rules only apply to natural persons, including partnerships but not companies.
+The substantiation rules only apply to natural persons, including partnerships but not companies or trusts for which claims must be made on an actual costs basis relying on appropriate records.